pmutale/Flask-Meld/documentation/docs/index.md

 # Introduction
-Meld is a full-stack, reactive, web framework for Flask.
+Flask-Meld is a library to provide server rendered templates over websockets for Flask applications.
 Meld gives you tools to dynamic frontend experiences without the need to write any Javascript.

 Instead of syncing data between the client and the server via HTTP requests, Meld uses a persistent WebSocket connection.
 When data is updated on the